 When designing a responsive website, we often spend most of our time ensuring that layouts and images work properly on smaller screens.
 But typography really should be at the top of our minds, as well.
 Ensuring that text both looks great and is optimized for readability on any device is a key component to great design.

 While CSS media queries can help us adjust text to the needs of mobile devices, there are other exciting ways that developers are taking up this challenge.
-Let’s have a look through some of the more interesting techniques found on CodePen for utilizing responsive text.
+Let’s have a look through some of the more interesting techniques for utilizing responsive text.

 I’ve been using CSS for quite awhile, but I never knew about the units for sizing elements according to their viewport.
 In this example, the vw unit is used to automatically size text according to the viewport’s width.
 And it’s actually supported (at least partially), all the way back to IE 11.
 Color me surprised!

-The ability to maintain consistent vertical spacing throughout multiple devices is a seriously good thing for UX.
+The ability to maintain consistent vertical spacing throughout multiple devices is an excellent thing for UX.
 The example below uses a SASS mixin to do just that, with a notepaper background to prove the point.

 calc function to automatically resize text.

 Responsive Text Slider by Priscila Cunha